A landlord cannot stop you renting their property without going through the proper steps.

 Your landlord cannot evict you until the Tribunal gives an eviction order.
 This is true for all types of tenancy, but different rules apply to the process.

 Before a landlord can start legal proceedings to evict, they must give the tenant notice.
-In most cases, the temporary law means landlords must give you at least 6 months' notice to end a tenancy.

 If you are a student, find out about student accommodation notice periods on Student Information Scotland.